yasufadhili/argc/docs/README.md

 # 📚 Argon Documentation

 Welcome to the **Argon Documentation** directory!
-This is where all the knowledge about Argon comes together, neatly organized and beautifully presented using [MKDocs](https://www.mkdocs.org/).
+This is where all the knowledge about Argon comes together, neatly organised and beautifully presented using [MKDocs](https://www.mkdocs.org/).
 If you’re looking for guides, tutorials, or detailed references, you’re in the right place. 🌟

 ## 🌐 What is This?

 This directory contains the source files for the Argon documentation, which is converted into a sleek and user-friendly website using MKDocs.
 The website is your go-to resource for everything Argon, from getting started to diving deep into the language’s internals.

+> **Note**: Argon is still in development! 🚧 While the documentation aims to provide a comprehensive guide, some features and details may change as the language evolves.
+Expect updates and improvements as the project progresses.

 You can view the live documentation here: [Argon Docs Website](https://yasufadhili.github.io/argon/docs/) 🌐✨